Mitchell Notaras

-Early life and education
+Biography

 Notaras and his twin brother Angelo were born at Grafton, New South Wales, two of five children of Kytherian-Greek immigrants, Anthony and Ianthe Notaras.
 He attended Grafton primary and high schools before boarding at Newington College (1948–1950).
 Notaras was awarded a Commonwealth Government Scholarship and went up to the University of Sydney, where he graduated as a Bachelor of Medicine and Surgery in 1957.

-Career

 Medical career

 He did his clinical undergraduate studies at Royal Prince Alfred Hospital, then returned to the hospital as a junior, then senior, medical officer.
 To gain experience abroad, he travelled to England as a ship's surgeon on a cargo vessel and took work in London.
 Notaras continued his studies while working at Hammersmith Hospital.
 He obtained fellowships of the Royal College of Surgeons of Edinburgh and the Royal College of Surgeons of England.
 He was also a senior registrar and Medical Research Council fellow at St Mark's Hospital for Colorectal Diseases in London, and a senior registrar in surgery at University College Hospital in London.
 He was also a Fellow of the American College of Surgeons and he held a number of consultant posts, including senior lecturer and honorary consultant surgeon at University College Hospital in London and was a consultant surgeon to the Italian Hospital London, St Luke's Hospital for the Clergy, and Barnet and Edgware general hospitals.
 He was a recognised teacher in surgery at the University of London, and visited and lectured in 28 countries.
 Notaras's special interest was in colorectal surgery, mesh repair of hernias, and rectal prolapse.
 He introduced lateral subcutaneous internal anal sphincterotomy for anal fissure, now an established procedure.